pingidentity/pingdirectory-go-client/configurationapi/docs/AddChangeSubscriptionRequest.md

 NewAddChangeSubscriptionRequestWithDefaults instantiates a new AddChangeSubscriptionRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSubscriptionName

-`func (o *AddChangeSubscriptionRequest) GetSubscriptionName() string`

-GetSubscriptionName returns the SubscriptionName field if non-nil, zero value otherwise.

-### GetSubscriptionNameOk

-`func (o *AddChangeSubscriptionRequest) GetSubscriptionNameOk() (*string, bool)`

-GetSubscriptionNameOk returns a tuple with the SubscriptionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionName

-`func (o *AddChangeSubscriptionRequest) SetSubscriptionName(v string)`

-SetSubscriptionName sets SubscriptionName field to given value.

 ### GetSchemas